aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to FODS or Online App" h2="Export DOT to FODS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOT format is a text-based graph description language used to represent graphs.
+It is used to represent the structure of a graph, and it is used to represent the structure of a graph.
+On the other hand, FODS is an XML-based format used to represent spreadsheets.
+It is used to store data in a tabular format, and it is used to store data in a tabular format.
+Therefore, it is necessary to convert DOT to FODS in order to use the data stored in DOT format in a spreadsheet.

- You can include DOT to FODS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to FODS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>How Aspose.Total Helps for DOT to FODS Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOT to FODS.
+Aspose.Words for C++ can be used to export DOT to HTML, and Aspose.Cells for C++ can be used to convert HTML to FODS.
+This makes it easy to include DOT to FODS conversion feature within your C++ applications.
+Moreover, both APIs come under the same Aspose.Total for C++ package, which makes it easier to use both APIs together.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}